NeoResearch/nef-learn/index.markdown

 {% include editor.html neovm=true %}

-Every time you type a line followed by the `Enter` key, the Forth interpreter executes that line, and appends the string `ok` to let you know there were no errors.
+What happened?
+Every time you type a line followed by the `Enter` key, the NVM opcode is executed (string `ok` from FORTH lets you know there were no errors).
 You should also notice that as you execute each line, the area at the top fills up with numbers.
 That area is our visualization of the stack.
 It should look like this:

 {% include stack.html stack="1 2 3" %}

-Test II

-{% include stack.html stack="1 2 3 >r 4" %}

-Now, into the same interpreter, type a single `+` followed by the `Enter` key.
+Now, into the same interpreter, try the opcode `ADD` followed by the `Enter` key.
 The top two elements on the stack, `2` and `3`, have been replaced by `5`.

 {% include stack.html stack="1 5" %}

 At this point, your editor window should look like this:

-<div class="editor-preview editor-text">1  <span class="output">ok</span>
+<div class="editor-preview editor-text">push1  <span class="output">ok</span>
-2  <span class="output">ok</span>
+push2  <span class="output">ok</span>
-3  <span class="output">ok</span>
+push3  <span class="output">ok</span>
-+  <span class="output">ok</span>
+add  <span class="output">ok</span>
 </div>

-Type `+` again and press `Enter`, and the top two elements will be replaced by 6.
-If you type `+` one more time, Forth will try to pop the top two elements off the stack, even though there's only _one_ element on the stack!
-This results in a `Stack underflow` error:
+Type `ADD` again and press `Enter`, and the top two elements will be replaced by `6`.
+If you try `ADD` one more time NVM would abort execution, because it will try to pop the top two elements off the stack, even though there's only _one_ element on the stack!
+This results in a `FAULT` state on NeoVM:

 <div class="editor-preview editor-text">1  <span class="output">ok</span>
 2  <span class="output">ok</span>